marialabsorg/marialabsorg/README.md

 🧠 **metroState** explores player agency, emergent urban behavior, and political strategy in a living city.

-- 🏙️ Procedural citizens with intent and memory
+- 🏙️ Procedural citizens system with intent and memory
 - 🗳️ Dynamic politics and reputation systems
 - 🧩 Deep simulation loops with cause-and-effect gameplay
-- ⚙️ Built with Unreal Engine 5 (C++ + Blueprints)
+- ⚙️ Building with Unity Engine  (C#)

 > “Not just a sandbox.
 A society.”